MachineLearningForAll/MachineLearningForAll.github.io/_posts/2014-3-3-Hello-World.md

 title: Welcome to my Site!
 ---

+My name is Aelxander Jung and I am a tenured Associate Professor for Machine Learning.
 Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).

 ![_config.yml]({{ site.baseurl }}/images/config.png)